GamerBoi801/Pass-Manager/README.md

 ## Getting Started

-To get started with the Password Generator, **clone this repo**:
+To get started with the Password Generator:

-1. **Clone the Repository**: Begin by cloning this repository to your local machine using Git:
+ **Clone the Repository**: Begin by cloning this repository to your local machine using Git:
    ```bash
    git clone https://github.com/GamerBoi801/Pass-Manager.git